aocg-ucm/diffractio/README.rst

 * XY - fields are defined in the xy transversal plane.
 * XYZ - fields are defined in the xyz volume.

-Each technique present three modules:
+Each scheme present three modules:

 * sources: Generation of light.
 * masks: Masks and Diffractive Optical elements.
 * fields:  Propagation techniques, parameters and general functions.

-The vector propagation techniques are implemented in modules:
+The **vector** propagation schemes are implemented in modules:

-* vector_XY - Ex and Ey electric field components are defined, which allows polarization analysis.
+* vector_XY - Ex, Ey, and Ez electric field components are defined, which allows polarization analysis.

+There are additional schemes used mainly for representation.

+* vector_X - fields are defined in the z axis (for visualiztion and analysis).
+* vector_Z - fields are defined in the z axis (for visualiztion and analysis).
+* vector_XZ - fields are defined in the xz axis (for visualiztion and analysis).
+* vector_XYZ - fields are defined in the xyz axis (for visualiztion and analysis).

 For the vector analysis, we also use the py_pol module: https://pypi.org/project/py-pol/